neonevm/neon-evm.docs/docs/developing/dev_environment/connect_to_solana_via_proxy.md

 $ sudo systemctl start docker
 ```

-Currently, Neon EVM proxies are hardcoded to work with PostgresQL.
-To connect the proxy to a database, you need to start a PostgresQL container.
+Currently, Neon EVM proxies are hardcoded to work with PostgreSQL.
+To connect the proxy to a database, you need to start a PostgreSQL container.
 For a quick start of PostgreSQL, most of the configurable parameters can be left as they are by default, with the exception of the password, which must be set explicitly.
-To start the PostgresQL container, use the following command:
+To start the PostgreSQL container, use the following command:

 ```bash
 $ sudo docker run --rm -ti --network=host -e POSTGRES_HOST=localhost -e POSTGRES_DB=neon-db -e POSTGRES_USER=neon-proxy -e POSTGRES_PASSWORD=neon-proxy-pass --name=postgres postgres:14.0